-Chickpeas (Cicer arietinum), also known as garbanzo beans, are a good source of insoluble fiber, folate, andvitamin B6.
+Chickpeas (Cicer arietinum), also known as garbanzo beans, are a good source of insoluble fiber, folate, vitamin B6 and ferulic acid.
 Chickpeas also contain copper, iron, selenium, and zinc.
-In addition, chickpeas are a source of isoflavones, including genistein and biochanin A, but at much lower concentrations than soy products.
+In addition, chickpeas are a source of isoflavones, including biochanin A and genistein, but at much lower concentrations than soy products.

 Breast cancer-related effects of eating chickpeas